ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 Our comparison predicate has 3 components:

 - a `PartialKeyPath<T>` representing the property (on an object of type `T`) to compare.
-Using a type-safe [key path](https://github.com/apple/swift-evolution/blob/master/proposals/0161-key-paths.md) guarantees at compile time that the property being used in the comparison, actually exists on the object.
+Using a [key path](https://github.com/apple/swift-evolution/blob/master/proposals/0161-key-paths.md) guarantees at compile time that the property being used in the comparison, actually exists on the object.
-- an `Operator`, an enum value representing describing the operator to use for the comparison
+- an `Operator`, an enum value describing the operator to use for the comparison
-- and a custom-made protocol [Primitive]() representing the value to compare against the `PartialKeyPath<T>`.
-The `Primitive` protocol ensures that only simple primitive values (integers, strings, dates etc.) are used in a comparison predicate.
+- and a [Primitive](https://gist.github.com/ftchirou/989f9cc8293ea5a0e72200fae51ae5af) representing the value to compare against the `PartialKeyPath<T>`.
+Using the `Primitive` protocol ensures that only primitive types or types with primitive raw values (integers, strings, dates etc.) can be used in a comparison predicate.

 The use of `PartialKeyPath<T>` forces us to specialize `Predicate` with the object on which the predicate will apply.
 And because `Predicate` is now generic, `Query` will also have to be specialized with the type of the objects being queried.